 The LSAT is administered in two parts.
 The first part consists of several 35-minute sections of multiple-choice questions.
 The second part of the LSAT consists of a 35-minute, unscored LSAT Writing sample.

-For remotely proctored LSAT-Flex administrations, there are three test sections — one reading comprehension, one analytical reasoning, and one logical reasoning.
+Through June 2021, remotely proctored LSAT-Flex administrations will include three test sections — one reading comprehension, one analytical reasoning, and one logical reasoning.
+These three multiple-choice sections can be administered in any order.